2dv611/syllabus/resources/lectures/04_deploying_and_releasing_applications/slides.md

 * also known as hot deployment
 * switching users from one release to another happens nearly instantaneously
 * can be problematic and hard to implement
-  - how to handel shared resources like, database, services, static resources
+  - how to handle shared resources like, database, services, static resources
 * Blue-green deployments
 * Canary Releasing